Kangra- The Marriage Ceremonies

 Auspicious time for rites is flying”.

 Thereafter the marriage ceremonies take place.
-Now she is no more her father’s darling daughter, but a women of other man also.
+Now she is no more her father’s darling daughter, but women of another man also.

 “Bapu ji vedi par bolde totay,